logicg8/first-repo-test/README.md

 # first-repo-test
-Test for setting up a GitHub repository
+Test for setting up a GitHub repository.

+Adding some additional content for a commit test.